VegaDeftwing/OpGuidesHugoSrc/content/Music/Effects/time.md

 ### Convolutional

-When working with signals - which fundamentally is what making music is - there's this mathematial process you can do called convolution.
+When working with signals - which fundamentally is what making music is - there's this mathematical process you can do called convolution.
 This is a bit hard to explain, so let's start by looking at a drum hit's waveform:

 ![Audacity](/music/Audacity.webp)